mr224cz/greenhouseiot/README.md

 ```

+The complete code and required libraries for this project can be found on https://github.com/mr224cz/greenhouseiot

 ## Transmitting the data / connectivity

 When this report is written, WiFi is used as communication type.
-However, in the green house there is unfortunately very weak WiFi signal, the plan is to be able to use LTE, but a delayed SIM card activation has forced the use of WiFi.
+However, in the green house there is unfortunately very weak WiFi signal, the plan is to be able to use LTE, but a delayed SIM card activation has forced the use of WiFi instead.

 Data is sent once every hour.
 A function to connect to WiFi is called.
 The function makes three attempts to connect to WiFi.